introducing our missionaries...

 The Hodgmans have served with NCEM since 1980.

-Teen years in Salmon Arm (BC) were filled with activities like helping lead her church youth group and teaching Sunday school.
-At school there was sports, and Denise loved debating spiritual things with unsaved classmates.
+Teen years in Salmon Arm, BC, were filled with activities like helping lead her church youth group and teaching Sunday school.
+At school there was sports, and Denise loved debating spiritual matters with unsaved classmates, desiring to win them to Christ.

 Besides visiting missionaries, Denise’s church had sent out several missionaries who she, of course, knew personally.
 As a student at Peace River Bible Institute, she heard about NCEM’s summer program, and was already also thinking about life after college.
 “I was looking for an experience that would force me to depend on God, not myself, and would push me to live out all the biblical truths that were in my head,” she remembers.

-Rollie was raised in a pastor’s home in Estevan (SK), and spent his teen years on the Bible school campus at Pambrun (SK).
+Rollie was raised in a pastor’s home in Estevan, Saskatchewan, and spent his teen years on the Bible school campus at Pambrun (Sask.).
 It was as a young child that he’d given his heart to the Lord, a choice reinforced by Sunday school, church clubs and Bible camp.

 He heard many visiting missionaries speak in both Estevan and Pambrun.
 As a result, attending Bible college became a big decision.
 “After all,” he recalls thinking, “if I didn’t go to Bible school, I’d be off the hook for missions!”

 At Winnipeg Bible College Rollie struggled in preaching class, but got enthused about print communication.
-After graphics arts training and some related employment, NCEM’s Art Tarry visited him telling of the need in the Mission’s Printshop.
+After graphics arts training and some related employment, NCEM director, Art Tarry, visited him telling of the need in the Mission’s Printshop.
 “It still took over a year, and some circumstances, to help me see clearly that that’s where the Lord wanted me,” he says.